synacl/reptiviro/README.md

 ## ReptiViro

 An Arduino based Reptile Environment controller.
-Seperate day and night control of temperature using a Solid State Realy to control an Under Tank Heater (UTH).
+Separate day and night control of temperature using a Solid State Relay to control an Under Tank Heater (UTH).
 Day (Yellow Glow) & Night (Purple) lighting using a 5050 RGB LED strip.
-LCD display of (A)mbient temperature relative (H)umidity, target surface temperature and actual (U) surface temp.
+LCD display of (A)mbient temperature and relative (H)umidity, the target surface temperature and actual surface temp (U).

 ## Motivation

 I was looking for a better way to maintain the environment for my Leopard Gecko.
 Reptiles need specific surface temperatures, humidity and light, which differs during day and night.

 ## Installation